saezlab/liana/README.md

 All the resources above are retrieved from [OmniPath](https://omnipathdb.org/), and more specifically [OmnipathR](https://github.com/saezlab/OmnipathR).
 However, individual resources retrieved from the OmniPath web service are not to be affected by this, as each resource expected to be identical to its original form, apart from minor processing imperfections.

-`OmniPath` itself serves as a composite CCC resource combining all the ones listed above + [more](https://doi.org/10.15252/msb.20209923). `OmniPath` also collects further information about the roles of proteins in intercellular communication and provides flexible filtering options (see [liana](https://saezlab.github.io/liana/articles/liana_custom_res.html)).
+`OmniPath` itself serves as a composite CCC resource combining all the ones listed above + [more](https://doi.org/10.15252/msb.20209923). `OmniPath` also collects further information about the roles and localisation of proteins in intercellular communication.
+We made use of this information regarding the and by default the `OmniPath`CCC resource in LIANA is filtered according to the consensus localisation and curation of ligand-receptor interactions.
+To obtain more information how we filtered the default CCC `OmniPath`, as well as to explore custom filter options see [customizing OmniPath resources](https://saezlab.github.io/liana/articles/liana_op_res.html).

 ## Install LIANA

 Installation of all dependencies takes ~5-10 minutes.